Developer Guide

 data in the system.

-Currently, the application features 5 main operations that interact directly with the InventoryList
+Currently, the application features 5 main operations that interact directly with the InventoryList.
+They are

 represented by the following commands: